pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 #### Node 4.2: Advanced tutorial - using pip behind a proxy
 *Page purpose:*
-- To help advanced pip users acheive specific goals
+- To help advanced pip users achieve specific goals

 *Suggested content:*
 - Step by step tutorial for using pip behind a proxy